Honda CB900F: Design

-The CB900F is powered by a de-tuned Honda CBR900RR engine, developed by Tadao Baba, one of Honda's Large Project Leaders.
+The CB900F is powered by de-tuned SC33 Honda CBR900RR engine, developed by Tadao Baba, one of Honda's Large Project Leaders.
 The motor is a transversely mounted, liquid-cooled, fuel-injected 919 cc in-line four-stroke, four-cylinder DOHC engine that produces around 100 hp.
 The engine has cast camshafts and pistons instead of the more expensive forged versions found on the CBR929 and later.
 For greater midrange torque, the CB900F's camshaft lift is lower, and compression is slightly lowered.
 Four 36 mm fuel-injection throttle bodies take the place of the CBR900RR's 38 mm carburetors.
 Redline is 9500 rpm.
 The bike has a cable-actuated clutch, a six-speed transmission, and a chain final drive.

 A steel, square-tube backbone frame supports the stressed member engine.
 In front, a cartridge fork (adjustable beginning in 2004) guides the wheel, while a single Showa shock, adjustable only for preload (and rebound damping beginning in 2004) connects with the aluminum swingarm and carries the weight in back.
 Its brakes are dual-disc in the front and single-disc in the rear.

 Instrumentation consists of an analog speedometer and tachometer and basic indicator lamps, incorporated under a tinted window, and a single tripmeter.
 While it normally was equipped with a centerstand, California models did not have room for one due to additional emissions control equipment.

 The rake is 25°, trail is 98 mm, wheelbase is 1460 mm, and seat height is 800 mm.
 It has a tested dry weight (minus fuel only) of 455 lb and a tested wet weight of 485 lb.
 The chain drive is a 530 chain with stock gearing of 16 tooth front and 43 tooth rear sprockets.

 A 599 cc carburetted version exists in the form of the CB600F, known as the Hornet 600 in Europe and the 599 in North America.